Introduction to Fuzzy Logic System

 - Fuzzification: Fuzzification converts raw inputs measured from sensors into fuzzy sets.
 These converted inputs are passed on to the control system for further processing.

-- Inference Engine: It helps in mapping rules to the input dataset and thereby deciding which rules are to be applied for a given input.
+- Inference Engine: It helps in mapping rules to the input dataset and thereby decide which rules are to be applied for a given input.
 It does so by calculating the % match of the rules for the given input.

 - Defuzzification: It is the opposite of Fuzzification.
 Here fuzzy sets are converted into crisp inputs.
 These crisp inputs are the output of the Fuzzy Logic System.